Massachusetts State Police: Community Action Teams

 The State Police Community Action Team is a unique unit.
 The purpose of the CAT is to augment A, B, C, D, and H troop barracks with extra patrols to be used for various duties.
 They are a combination of an anti-crime unit and a motor vehicle enforcement unit, with a very large amount of freedom.
-The units are not part of any troop barracks, but rather elite units out of A, B, C, D, F and H troop headquarters.
+The units are part of each troop barracks, out of A, B, C, D and H troop headquarters.
 The units do not take any mandatory calls, but rather respond to calls using discretion.
 Duties include routine patrol of high crime areas in inner cities, routine patrol of major highways, major traffic enforcement, routine plain-clothes foot or vehicle patrol, bicycle patrol, undercover missions with local police departments, and major traffic accident response.
 CAT troopers are also responsible for dignitary escorts, funeral prisoner escorts, attending community meetings, business seizures, school programs, static vehicle displays at community events, security at high-risk trials, security at parades, and many other various special missions.
 Also, during winter storms when roads are hazardous, CAT troopers perform normal barracks patrols in order to assist various troop barracks.